LEED: Leadership in Energy and Environmental Design

 Zinc is natural metal that is all around us and is an integral part of nature.
 Zinc is safe, naturally occurring metal that exists in most of the world's rock formations.
 It is one of the most globally common materials, and is recyclable.
 Use of VMZINC building products can contribute to achieving LEED points.

 All zinc construction wastes can easily be separated from other metals and sent to any local metal scrap dealer.
 Zinc in the US can be reused by the galvanisation industry.

 |Material and Resources||Credit 4.1||Recycled Content||1 point|

 Post-consumer content: 17%

 Post-consumer content: All VMZINC building products come from one smelting plant located in Auby, France.
-The plant uses 17% of recycled zinc to produce all VMZINC building and constuction products.
+The plant uses 17% of recycled zinc to produce all VMZINC building and construction products.

-Pre-consumer content: Umicore Building Products reclaims all the scrap generated during the manufacturing process.
-Umicore is one of the world's leading zinc manufacturers with a total production capacity of over 600,000 tons.
+Pre-consumer content: VM BUILDING SOLUTIONS reclaims all the scrap generated during the manufacturing process.
+VMZINC is one of the world's leading zinc manufacturers with a total production capacity of over 600,000 tons.
 It is the world's number one producer of zinc products for building applications.
-Umicore is also the world's largest zinc recycler, a position that reflects the company's goal to provide a "closed loop" for zinc products.
+VMZINC is also the world's largest zinc recycler, a position that reflects the company's goal to provide a "closed loop" for zinc products.